 4. Your Besties: Celebrate anything from Just Because to Major Milestones

 I have the best friends in the history of best friends but of my besties, I have one that lives within five minutes of me and the rest span the east coast.
 We talk or text often but it is important to find ways to invest in your friendship tangibly in ways that don’t require proximity.

-One way to show you care is to remember the major milestones.
+One way to be thoughtful and show you care is to remember the major milestones.
 I’m talking birthdays and anniversaries.
 Unless you have a superhuman memory, it is impossible to remember every date but thank goodness for a little thing that you always have with you called your iPhone!
 I have my friends’ birthdays and anniversaries saved as a recurring event with an event reminder set for a week before.
 The week before just drop a card in the mail and have it arrive in time.
 There is something so simple yet so wonderful about good old-fashioned snail mail that brightens your day more than any comment or Facebook post ever can.
 Side note: I keep a stash of greeting cards ranging from sympathy to birthday in my house at all times so I am prepared for when those event reminders pop up.

 5. Your Significant Other/ Spouse: Set Aside Time to do something they enjoy